yosshy/amane/README.rst

 Making a new post
   Send a mail to the mailing list address (e.g. ml-000001@example.com).

-Adding members
+Register new members
   Send a mail with new addresses as Cc: to the mailing list address.

-Removing members
+Unregister members
   Send a mail with empty Subject: and addresses to be removed as Cc: to the mailing list address.

-Closing the mailing list
+Closing the ticket
   Send a mail with "Subject: close" to the mailing list address.